jhautala/CS5800-trends/README.md

 <img src="figs/SPY_price_vs_decisions_JHRandomProp.png" width=900>

-* JHOmniscientMinMax: This is not strictly a valid model (also not truly greedy); it is a refernece model that uses special knowledge to buy as many shares as possible at the global minimum and sell all of its shares at the global maximum.
+* JHOmniscientMinMax: This is not strictly a valid model (also not truly greedy); it is a reference model that uses special knowledge to buy as many shares as possible at the global minimum and sell all of its shares at the global maximum.
 So far it outperforms all our other models, so perhaps it is useful as a provisional upper bound on financial performance.

 <img src="figs/SPY_price_vs_decisions_JHOmniscientMinMax.png" width=900>